LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 > Note: This response is only supported in Messaging Conversation.
 More information on this can be found [here][welcomeEvent]

-If `WelcomeEvent` is enabled the messaging bot, will receive an event with the type `START`, This event contains the `lastConsumerMessage` as part of the lpEvent inside the context
+When the `Welcome Message` option is enabled in the Conversation Type step of the bot creation wizard, the service will receive an event labeled as `START`.
+This event includes the `lastConsumerMessage` within the `lpEvent` property, located in the `context`.

 #### Survey Close Event